xchem/fragalysis-stack-kubernetes/services/README.md

     systemctl status ${SERVICE}

-And inspect any detailed logs (for services where their StandardOutput is not null)
+And inspect any detailed logs (for services where either their `StandardOutput` or `StandardError` is not null) with: -
-with: -

     sudo journalctl -u ${SERVICE} -f